pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/130-comprehension.md

 title: Comprehension
 --- |
-  The purpose is to create a new list, tuple, set or dict by transforming the elements of an existing list, tuple, set or dict.
+  The purpose is to create a new list, tuple or set by transforming the elements of an existing list, tuple or set.

   Let's say, we have a list of numbers.
 We want to create another list out of it wherein each number has been halved.
 Using iteration, we could do it as follows:
 ---